Guidelines for Implementing and Auditing Differentially Private Systems: Differential Privacy

 Differential privacy requires algorithms that process data to be randomized -- given a certain input, we cannot predict with certainty what the output of an algorithm $M$ will be.
 However, for any possible input $D$ and output $\omega$, we may know the probability of the output $\omega$ occurring when $M$ is run with input $D$ -- that is, we may know the output distribution of $M(D)$.

 Differential privacy offers a very specific promise: if the data record corresponding to a single individual were removed from a dataset (or possibly changed in some other way --- see Section \ref{sec:granularity}), it would have only a controllably small effect on the distribution of outcomes for any analysis of the data.
 Formally, the mathematical guarantee is as follows.
 Let $X$ be an arbitrary data domain, and let a dataset $D$ be an unordered multiset of records from $X$.
-We say that two datasets $D$ and $D'$ are \emph{neighbors} if $D$ can be derived from $D'$ by adding or removing the record of a single user. \begin{definition}[\cite{DKMMN06,DMNS06}] An algorithm $M$ mapping datasets to outcomes in some space $\mathcal{O}$ satisfies $(\epsilon,\delta)$ user-level differentially private if for all pairs of neighboring datasets $D, D'$ and for all events $E \subseteq \mathcal{O}$, we have that:
+We say that two datasets $D$ and $D'$ are user-level-\emph{neighbors} if $D$ can be derived from $D'$ by adding or removing the entire collection records associated with a single user. \begin{definition}[\cite{DKMMN06,DMNS06} User level Differential Privacy] An algorithm $M$ mapping datasets to outcomes in some space $\mathcal{O}$ satisfies $(\epsilon,\delta)$ user-level differentially private if for all pairs of user-level-neighboring datasets $D, D'$ and for all events $E \subseteq \mathcal{O}$, we have that: